-OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized managed care program for youth with complex behavioral health and multisystem needs.
-Aetna Better Health of Ohio is the managed care partner for the program.
+OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized Medicaid managed care program for children and youth with complex behavioral health and multisystem needs.
 OhioRISE aims to expand access to in-home and community-based behavioral health services and supports.